Which Similarity-Sensitive Entropy (Sentropy)?

 \section{Introduction}

-Entropy is the foundational quantitative descriptor of information, disorder, and uncertainty in a system and finds applications across science, engineering, commerce, and law \cite{leinster2016maximizing, Shannon1951, Montemurro1994, tawilCompetitionCaliforniasMediCal2022}.
-Traditional entropy, as formulated by Shannon \cite{shannon1948mathematical} and generalized by Rényi \cite{renyiMeasuresEntropyInformation1961} (and later Tsallis \cite{tsallis1988possible}), depends exclusively on the frequency distribution of a system’s unique elements: these entropies represent the number of bits or nats required to encode the shape of the distribution, with smaller values for more skew distributions and larger values for flatter ones (Fig. \ref{fig:overview}).
-These measures rely solely on frequencies and therefore ignore a rich additional source of information about the system: the pairwise similarities and differences among its elements (Fig. \ref{fig:overview}).
+Entropy is the foundational quantitative descriptor of information, disorder, and uncertainty in a system and finds applications across not only science and engineering but in commerce and law \cite{leinster2016maximizing, Shannon1951, Montemurro1994, tawilCompetitionCaliforniasMediCal2022}.
+Traditional entropy, as formulated by Shannon \cite{shannon1948mathematical} and generalized by Rényi \cite{renyiMeasuresEntropyInformation1961} and later Tsallis \cite{tsallis1988possible}, depends exclusively on the frequency distribution of a system’s unique elements: these entropies represent the number of bits (or nats) required to encode the shape of the distribution, with skew distributions requiring fewer bits and flatter distributions requiring more (Fig. \ref{fig:overview}).
+These entropies rely solely on frequencies and therefore ignore a rich additional source of information about the system: the pairwise similarities and differences among its elements (Fig. \ref{fig:overview}).